islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - How does the whole **recruitment process** work?
 Which will be the next steps?
 - What is the **salary range**?
 Social benefits?
 - Is there any **budget** for training or any other concept?
-- Would there be the possibility to work **30 hours per week**, 6 hours per day?
+- Would there be the possibility to work **30-32 hours per week** (6 hours per day or 4 days per week)?

 ## More questions from other people